 Law Mutual is not obliged to offer coverage for the following Insurance Year if a law practice has not paid any outstanding invoices by 15 May.
 (Section 158 of the Act)

 You can pay your premiums by:

 Electronic Funds Transfer (EFT) – direct to Law Mutual (WA)’s bank account – this is most efficient method of payment as funds are usually cleared within two business days.
 Please quote the respective invoice number on each EFT payment to Law Mutual (WA).
 Payment details are provided on every invoice generated by Law Mutual (WA).

-Credit Card – To pay by credit card, the remittance advice section of each invoice will need to completed and sent back to Law Mutual (WA) for processing via an online credit card payment facility.
-Credit card payment instructions can be communicated to Law Mutual (WA) by phone, email or at its office.
-Funds are not immediately available to Law Mutual (WA) until remitted by the credit card merchant.
+Credit Card – To pay by credit card, the remittance advice section of each invoice will need to be completed and sent back to Law Mutual for processing via an online credit card payment facility.
+Credit card payment instructions can be communicated to Law Mutual by phone, email and at its office.
+Funds are not available to Law Mutual until they are remitted by the credit card merchant.
 This process can take up to two to three business days.
-Credit card payments also attract a processing fee of 1.5% of the invoice amount which covers merchant charges.
+Credit card payments also attract a processing fee of 1.1175% of the invoice amount which covers merchant charges.

-Premium Funding – Premium funding is a facility that improves cash flow by providing a cost effective monthly instalment option to pay your professional indemnity insurance premium.
+Premium Funding – Premium funding is a facility that usually provides a monthly instalment option.
 Applications will need to be submitted to the premium funding provider and may take some weeks depending on the funder’s assessment process.
 Information and quotations on funding can be sought from the following two more common providers.

 Westpac Insurance Premium Finance

 For general information on premium funding see Westpac Insurance Premium Finance.
 To request a quote to fund payment of your professional indemnity insurance premium, please email your request to email@example.com along with your Law Mutual (WA) invoice.